-Today we are going to see how to make a bordalesa crown or crown of the Bordalesa Kings.
-The recipe for this delicious bread, very colorful but easy to prepare at home, is brought to us by Eva, author of Bake-Street .
-Heed his good advice, his hands have touched many masses!
+Today we are going to see how to make a Bordeaux crown or Bordeaux crown of kings.
+The recipe for this delicious bread, very attractive but easy to prepare at home, is brought to us by Eva, author of Bake-Street .
+Take her good advice, her hands have touched many doughs!

-Bordeaux Wreath (Couronne bordelaise) is a festive bread typical of Bordeaux, southwestern France.
-Originally it is made of 8 or 9 balls joined together and on them a small steering wheel.
-It is said that, when it is made with only 6 balls, it is called a Gascon crown.
+The Bordeaux Crown (Couronne bordelaise) is a festive bread typical of Bordeaux, in the southwest of France.
+It is originally made of 8 or 9 balls joined together with a small flounce on top.
+It is said that when it is made with only 6 balls, it is called a Gascon crown.

-T&G cutting board , Le Creuset mini-spatula and Le Creuset jam jar
+T&G chopping board , Le Creuset mini spatula and Le Creuset jam jar

-Originally, the preparation of this bread was made with the same dough with which the campaign bread, pain de campagne, was made.
-A white dough made with wheat to which a small part of wholemeal flour or rye flour was added and which was usually made with sourdough or old dough (dough from the previous batch), plus a small addition of yeast.
+Originally, this bread was made with the same dough used to make country bread, pain de campagne.
+A white dough made with wheat to which a small amount of wholemeal flour or rye flour was added and which was usually made with sourdough or old dough (dough from the previous batch), with a small addition of yeast.

-It is a very striking bread thanks to its shape that can also remind us of the structure of a flower.
+It is a very striking bread thanks to its shape, which can also remind us of the structure of a flower.

 INGREDIENTS